andyli/blog/content/posts/2012/2012-07-08_haxe-tips-better-untyped-expression.md

 `untyped new JQuery("#images").imageLoader({});`.

-The above of course works, but you will lose many type-checking in the expression where are unnecessarily suppressed.
-Eg. if you forgot to define `config` in
+The above of course works, but you will lose many type-checking in the expression where are unnecessarily suppressed. e.g.. if you forgot to define `config` in

 ```haXe